-Motorised water sports including jet-skiing, para-sailing and water-skiing can be fun activities in the Marine Park, but users need to keep a look out for wildlife and be mindful of those visitors who have come from far and wide in search of a peaceful escape.
+Motorised water sports including jet skiing, parasailinga and waterskiing can be fun activities in the Marine Park, but users need to keep a lookout for wildlife and be mindful of those visitors who have come in search of peaceful escape.

 When operating motorcraft

-- Go slow near the coast, especially when you're near popular beaches
+- Go slow near the coast, especially when you are near popular beaches.

-- When travelling in shallow water, keep your watercraft in idle speed to minimse the stirring of sediments
+- When travelling in shallow water, keep your watercraft in idle speed to minimise the stirring of sediments.

 - Avoid beaching or anchoring in sensitive areas such as corals, seagrass beds, and nesting sites.

 - Check that the engines do not leak fuel or oil.